thesteve0/lab-asa-e-getting-started/asa-e-getting-started/workshop/content/workshop-overview.md

 In addition to the base functionality that comes with Azure Spring Apps, using the Enterprise edition provides quite a bit more functionality.
 An instance of an Azure Spring App Enterprise will have the following capabilities available:

-TODO Make this into a bulleted list of links
-### Build Service

-Executes reproducible container builds and keeps images up-to-date using kpack, a Cloud Native Buildpacks Platform.
+* [Tanzu Build Service](https://tanzu.vmware.com/build-service) - Executes reproducible container builds and keeps images up-to-date using kpack, with a supported [Cloud Native Buildpacks](https://buildpacks.io/) Platform.

-### Service Registry

-Provides a highly available registry for your services to dynamically discover and call other services.
+* [Service Registry](https://docs.vmware.com/en/Spring-Cloud-Services-for-VMware-Tanzu/3.1/spring-cloud-services/GUID-service-registry-index.html) - Provides a highly available registry for your services to dynamically discover and call other services.

-### Application Configuration Service

-Provides centralized configuration with Git integration.

-### Spring Cloud Gateway

-Provides dynamic application route configuration and centralized place for security control like SSO.

-### API Portal

-View and test out API group defined in Spring Cloud Gateway
+* [Application Configuration Service](https://learn.microsoft.com/en-us/azure/spring-apps/how-to-enterprise-application-configuration-service?tabs=Portal) - A central place to manage external properties for applications across all environments with Git integration.
+* [VMware Spring Cloud Gateway](https://learn.microsoft.com/en-us/azure/spring-apps/how-to-use-enterprise-spring-cloud-gateway?tabs=Portal) - pring Cloud Gateway handles cross-cutting concerns for API development teams, such as single sign-on (SSO), access control, rate-limiting, resiliency, security, and more.
+* [API Portal](https://learn.microsoft.com/en-us/azure/spring-apps/how-to-use-enterprise-api-portal?tabs=Portal) - API portal supports viewing API definitions from Spring Cloud Gateway for VMware Tanzu® and testing of specific API routes from the browser.

+Let's now move on to an introduction to some Azure concepts.